 The soft playmat that goes in the bottom is really well padded and comfy and the twins have been happily sprawling out on it, to take a nap.
 I’m afraid it doesn’t come with patches of baby drool, like in my photos – you have to add your own!
 But that’s okay because it’s also fully machine washable (parents you may sigh of relief – I mean who wants to be handwashing right?).

 The gate is really easy to open one handed, you just push the top button in and squeeze the bottom button up.
 The whole structure is very sturdy, although I still nag the 5 year old not to swing on it – just in case!
 I also love that you can see through the mesh, as wherever you are in the room, you can keep a good eye on the cheekiness inside!

 I must say, I’m thrilled with this playpen.
 It gives me piece of mind and is so much easier (and kinder on my back) that using a travel cot.
-I love that me, Hubs or Bunny can get in there with the twins and play little games with their toys, to make them laugh.
+I love that me, Jonny or Bunny can get in there with the twins and play little games with their toys, to make them laugh.
 To be honest, I really don’t know why I didn’t get one of these when Bunny was a baby.
 It’s brilliant!

 I can’t give you any con’s of this product, as I haven’t yet found any.
 Perhaps the product could be slightly improved with a little padding on the corner bars?
 But to the best of my knowledge – no play pens have this.

 If you want to see the full specifications of this playpen, I’d advise checking out the page on Play Pens on the Lindam website.